Administrative Rules for Alaska Division

 Alaska State Championships

-The winner of the first event in each discipline at the Alyeska Cup for the U16 and U19 age classifications, will be designated the Alaska state champion in that discipline.
-The first race of each discipline is used for the Alyeska Cup.
-WC points are awarded for each of three races (1SG, 1GS, 1SL), and only athletes that finish all three events will be eligible to win.
+The winner of the first event in each discipline at the Alaska Airlines Speed Race and Alyeska Cup tech events for the U16 and U19 age classifications, will be designated the Alaska state champion in that discipline, as well as the overall champion.
+World Cup points are awarded for each of three races (1SG, 1GS, 1SL), and only athletes that finish all three events will be eligible to win.

 Discretionary Selections